sp4acemanwork/calimporter/README.md

 # Google Calendar Converter

-A Textual-based CLI tool to convert course schedule Excel files into CSV files compatible with Google Calendar imports.
+A Textual-based CLI tool to convert course schedule Excel files into CSV or ics files compatible with Google Calendar imports.

 ## Features
 - **Textual UI**: Interactive interface to select input files and output directories.